Factor and Idiosyncratic VAR Volatility Matrix Models for Heavy-Tailed High-Frequency Financial Observations: Large volatility matrix prediction

-Unfortunately, the true log-price $\bX(t)$ cannot be directly observed since the high-frequency data are contaminated by micro-structure noise.
-To account for this, we assume that the observed log-price $Y_i(t_k)$ has the following additive noise structure:
+Unfortunately, the true log-price $\bX(t)$ cannot be directly observed since the high-frequency data are contaminated by microstructure noise.
+To account for this, it is assumed that the observed log-price $Y_i(t_k)$ has the following additive noise structure:

+where $d-1=t_{d,0}<\cdots<t_{d,m}=d$, and the microstructure noise $e_{i}(t_{d,k})$ is a stationary random variable with mean zero.
+Empirical studies have shown that microstructure noise is serially dependent and endogenous \citep{ait2011ultra,hansen2006realized,jacod2017statistical,li2022remedi,ubukata2009estimation}.
+Fortunately, as long as non-parametric integrated volatility matrix estimators satisfy \eqref{eq-4.3} {presented below}, the dependent structure of the microstructure noise does not affect the main results of this paper.
+There are several estimation procedures that are robust to dependent structures of the microstructure noise \citep{barndorff2011subsampling, jacod2017statistical, kim2016asymptotic, li2020robust}.
+Similarly, the assumptions on the jumps do not affect the main results of this paper as long as \eqref{eq-4.3} holds.
+There are also several estimation methods that can handle jumps when estimating integrated volatilities \citep{ait2016increased, shin2023adaptive}.
+Thus, we only require condition \eqref{eq-4.3}.
+On the other hand, for simplicity, the observation time points are assumed to be synchronized and equally spaced: $t_{d,k}- t_{d,k-1} = m^{-1}$ for $d=1,\ldots, n$ and $k=1,\ldots, m$.

-where $d-1=t_{d,0}<\cdots<t_{d,m}=d$, the micro-structure noise $e_{i}(t_{d,k})$ is independent of the price and volatility processes, and for each $i$th asset and $d$th day, $e_{i}(t_{d,k})$, $k=1,\ldots, m$, are i.i.d. random variables with mean zero.
-For simplicity, the observation time points are assumed to be synchronized and equally spaced: $t_{d,k}- t_{d,k-1} = m^{-1}$ for $d=1,\ldots, n$ and $k=1,\ldots, m$. \begin{remark} The conditions for the observation time points can be relaxed to the non-synchronized and unequally spaced conditions by using generalized sampling time \citep{ait2010high}, refresh time \citep{barndorff2011multivariate}, and previous tick \citep{zhang2011estimating} schemes.
-In this paper, we mainly focus on the parametric structure of the volatility process, so we assume that the observation time points are synchronized and equally spaced for simplicity. \end{remark}
+\begin{remark} {In this paper, we mainly focus on the parametric structure of the volatility process, so it is assumed that the observation time points are synchronized and equally spaced for simplicity.
+The conditions for the observation time points can be relaxed to the non-synchronized and unequally spaced conditions by using generalized sampling time \citep{ait2010high}, refresh time \citep{barndorff2011multivariate}, and previous tick \citep{andersen2003modeling, barndorff2011multivariate, zhang2011estimating} schemes.
+See also \citet{bibinger2014estimating, fan2019structured, park2016estimating}.} \end{remark}